klemmeri/covered-call-simulator/README.md

 Nothing is written elsewhere on your system.
 If you move the script to a different folder, the output will appear there instead.
+Note: The output file is saved in an 'output' folder next to this script.